dougeby/IntuneDocs/intune/reports-proc-data-rest.md

     ![Information for the token](media\reports-postman_getnewtoken.png)

 14. Type your credentials in the Active AD authorization page.
-15. Type your credentials in the authorization window for your client.
-The list of Existing Tokens in Postman now contains the token named `Bearer.`
+The list of Existing Tokens in Postman now contains the token named `Bearer`.
 16. Choose the token.
 Select **Header** for Add token to.
 17. Click **Use Token**.
-The list of headers contains the new key value of Authorization and the value `Bearer <your-authorization-token>`
+The list of headers contains the new key value of Authorization and the value `Bearer <your-authorization-token>`.

 #### Send the call to the endpoint using Postman